joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/07/21/business/kathy-andrade-dead.html?searchResultPosition=3

 **PG&E plans a 10-year effort to put power lines underground to reduce fire risk.**\
-`The California utility said the work would involve about 10,000 miles of its network.
-A consumer group said it could cost $40 billion.`\
+`The California utility said the work would involve about 10,000 miles of its network, a project potentially costing tens of billions of dollars.`\
 https://nytimes.com/2021/07/21/business/energy-environment/pge-underground-powerlines-wildfires.html?searchResultPosition=4

 **Wildfire Smoke Clouds New York City Skyline**\